Sector Update: Consumer Stocks Mixed Premarket Friday

-Consumer stocks were mixed premarket Friday as the Consumer Staples Select Sector SPDR Fund (XLP) was up 0.2% and the Consumer Discretionary Select Sector SPDR Fund (XLY) was 0.2% lower recently.
+Consumer stocks were mixed premarket Friday with the Consumer Staples Select Sector SPDR Fund (XLP) up 0.2% and the Consumer Discretionary Select Sector SPDR Fund (XLY) 0.3% lower recently.

-Bally's (BALY) was up nearly 3% after saying Gaming and Leisure Properties (GLPI) will provide it with a total of $2.07 billion in financing as part of a series of real estate deals involving buyback-and-lease arrangements at US casinos.
+Scholastic (SCHL) declined by over 14% after it reported lower fiscal Q4 earnings, excluding one-time items, and revenue.

-Unilever (UL) intends to cut one-third of all of its office jobs in Europe by the end of next year, the Financial Times reported, citing a company-wide call, the details of which were shared with it.
-Unilever rose past 1% pre-bell.
+Autoliv (ALV) fell past 6% after it reported declines in Q2 adjusted earnings and net sales.
+The company also cut its 2024 organic sales growth forecast.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.